 Mobility was an issue

 For instance, at first, I had to learn to walk again.
-My legs had weakened and I would also pant every step of the way.
-Physical mobility was limited.
+Like a baby that has no idea how legs work.
+My lower limbs had weakened and I would also pant every step of the way.
+As a whole, physical mobility was limited.
 I couldn’t do a lot of things on my own.
 For example, I couldn’t wash my hair or get a proper shower for that matter.
 And getting out of bed was a disaster every single time!
 I had to use a rope to slowly and painfully reach myself up.

 Sleep was a problem